 - Dead Bugs

-Dead bugs work the same muscle group as seated knee lifts but are a little more challenging.
-We recommend beginning with seated knee lifts and moving on to dead bugs when your fitness and strength increases.
+Dead bugs work for the same muscle group as seated knee lifts but are a little more challenging.
+We recommend beginning with seated knee lifts and moving on to dead bugs when your fitness and strength increase.

 Begin by lying on the floor on your back with bent knees.
 Engage your core muscles and slowly raise your legs until your lower leg is parallel to the floor.
 Don’t forget to keep your knees bent throughout.
 If raising both legs simultaneously is too hard, you can start doing each leg separately and move on to full dead bugs over time.